zach-schoenberger/crossfire-rs/README.md

 ## Performance

-We focus on optimization of async logic, outperforming other async capability channels (flume, tokio::mpsc, etc) in most cases.
+We focus on optimization of async logic, outperforming other async capability channels in most cases.

 Due to context switching between sleep and wake, there is a certain overhead on async context over crossbeam-channel which in blocking context.